Portfolio Dietary Pattern and Cardiovascular Disease: A Systematic Review and Meta-analysis of Controlled Trials

 This was a systematic review of all the feeding studies done so far on the Portfolio diet, and the main conclusions evidenced by the studies.
 The Portfolio diet started in the early 2000s.
 The study gave participants a prescribed diet to see what impact it would have on cardiovascular disease risk.
 The diet consisted largely of plant sterols, viscous fiber, soy protein and mixed nuts (including peanuts and peanut butter).

-The results of the review of studies showed that the Portfolio diet was successful in lowering LDL, total cholesterol, blood pressure, and inflammation.
+Key Findings: The results of the review of studies showed that the Portfolio diet was successful in lowering LDL, total cholesterol, blood pressure, and inflammation.
 It also lowered 10-year coronary heart disease risk by 13%.